jenkins-infra/usage-in-plugins/README.md

 * 20 deprecated classes, 170 deprecated methods and 12 deprecated fields are used in plugins
 * 28 deprecated and public Jenkins classes, 319 deprecated methods, 58 deprecated fields are not used in the latest published plugins

-See details and deprecated usage for each plugin in the [continuous integration](https://ci.jenkins-ci.org/view/All/job/Reporting/job/infra_deprecated-usage-in-plugins/lastSuccessfulBuild/artifact/target/output.html) or in this [example of output](../../blob/master/Output_example.html).
+See details and deprecated usage for each plugin in the [continuous integration](https://ci.jenkins.io/job/Reporting/job/deprecated-usage-in-plugins/lastSuccessfulBuild/artifact/output/).

 See also:
 * [Jenkins policy for API deprecation](https://issues.jenkins-ci.org/browse/JENKINS-31035)